DR. SARAS CHUNG

 Her expertise with teaching and applying system dynamics to social issues has led to invitations for expert consulting with national and local foundations, tech companies, nonprofit organizations, think tanks, and public school districts.
 Additionally, she has been published in the HuffPost and was recently invited to join the Comprehensive Student Development network led by the Chan Zuckerberg Initiative.
 Saras has been given numerous awards and scholarships, of note is the Christopher Harris Award for Youth Advocacy from the Missouri House of Representatives and a fellowship through the International Society for Child Indicators, funded by the Annie E. Casey Foundation.
 In her free time, Saras enjoys tackling projects with her two tweens, running, and volunteering on various community advisory committees and her local church.

 Trevor is currently studying secondary education with a concentration in social science at Harris-Stowe State University.
 Trevor believes that every child, regardless of their circumstances deserves the right to have an educational experience that allows them to reach their full potential.
-As a program fellow for SkipNV, Trevor provides support to the SkipNV team and directly to the Education Hub (EdHub STL) at Innovation Hall’s for events and special projects.
+As a program associate for SkipNV, Trevor provides support for educational initiatives in K-12 and directly to EdHubSTL at Innovation Hall for events and special projects.

 Jim Forst is Senior Advisor to SkipNV and an advocate for equity in education.